LSX-UniWue/auswahl/doc/benchmarking.rst

 the stability between a pair of sets of selected features.
 If the stability calculation requires information about the dataset (such as correlation information), the data can be accessed via the provided ``meta_data``.
 See :class:`~benchmarking.DataHandler.get_meta` for an overview over the returned data.

-Note, that the validity of selections needs to be verified expressly by the user, if there is no recourse to the superclass :class:`~benchmarking.util.metrics.PairwiseStabilityScore`.
+If there is no recourse to the superclass :class:`~benchmarking.util.metrics.PairwiseStabilityScore`, the method :meth:`~auswahl.benchmarking.util.metrics.StabilityScore.evaluate_stability` provides the user with an array of all selections.
-See more information regarding the validation :ref:`here <selection>`.

-Completely custom metrics also require to handle the storing of the stability in the :class:`~benchmarking.DataHandler` passed to :meth:`~benchmarking.util.metrics.StabilityScore.evaluate_stability` of :class:`~benchmarking.util.metrics.StabilityScore`.
-To that end refer to the documentation of :meth:`~benchmarking.DataHandler.register_stability`.

 Using Metrics
 ^^^^^^^^^^^^^